 I personally go the DIY scanning route.
 It can be work intensive if it’s large though!

-girlscreams-deactivated20130830 asked: any advice you can give to somebody who is used to oil and struggles with watercolor? (me!)
+girlscreams-deactivated20130830 said: any advice you can give to somebody who is used to oil and struggles with watercolor? (me!)

 Ahhh, hmm.
 I’ve been there.
 Started with watercolor, then oils, then watercolor again.